ELECTRONICA-2501/Geolocation_Workout_App/README.md

 # Geolocation_Workout_App

+NOTE: To see code, please go to `master` branch, you are currently in `main`

 In order to run this app succesfully and fast, your gonna need some prerequites software.
 Specifically Node.js, npm (node package manager) and to make things really really really easy - live-server extension on VSCode.

 Once you have all thess installed, clone this repository to your local computer, open up the startHere file, open up a terminal and run the following command